ratschlab/metagraph/metagraph/docs/source/index.rst

 MetaGraph - User Manual
 =======================

-Welcome to the user manual of MetaGraph.
-This document summarizes setup and use of the MetaGraph framework, a software platform for the construction, annotation and query of very large sequence graphs.
-In addition to a comprehensive description of all commands and features of MetaGraph, you will also find small examples and tutorial-style workflows that outline some core use cases.
+Welcome to the user manual of MetaGraph!

-Following the overview of contents covered by this document:
+This manual includes setup instructions and usage tutorials outlining the key use cases for the MetaGraph framework, a software platform for indexing and analysis of very large sequence collections.

 .. toctree::
    :maxdepth: 3